wintercoder1/Compass-AI/README.md

 uvicorn API:app --reload

 Note: This is a different command than on MacOS/Linux

+### Run with remote inference API

+Get a hugging Face API key.
+Put it in a .env file in the root directory.
+Put it in a variable called: HF_CLI_INFERENCE_TOKEN.
+The api enpoints without the word local in their name will work this way.

 ## Once setup is Complete
 This will launch the server with the endpoint: getPoliticalLeaningWithCitation/{query_topic}